oysi/oysitv/www/blog/2022/03/first-post.md

 ## Frontend

 At first I started with Express.js to serve static HTML pages.
-I quickly realized I would be repeating myself too much if I were to scale up the website to any meaningful degree.
+Though I quickly realized I would be repeating myself too much if I were to scale up the website to any meaningful degree.
 Then I found React, which was pretty great, but I didn't particularly like how it did routing.

 Now here's where I made a mistake.
 I thought it was a choice between Next.js and React.
 Turns out Next.js **is** React, just with some additional bells and whistles.
 Most importantly, it has built-in directory-based routing, which is exactly what I was looking for.

 ## Blog